Ex-Opera/Dank-coin/README.md

 - **Time Analysis:** Provides estimated and actual time information for the completion of planned executions.

 ## Prerequisites
+- **Python Environment:** The script is written in Python.
+Ensure you have Python 3.6 or higher installed on your system.
+- **Requests Library:** This script uses the request library.
+Ensure you have it installed `pip install requests`
 - **Discord Token:** Replace "Token here" in the script with your actual Discord bot token.
 - **Channel ID:** Input the Discord channel ID where the bot should perform actions.
-- **Python Environment:** The script is written in Python.
-Ensure you have Python installed on your system.

 ## Usage